saralaloux/aboutMe/README.md

 # Sara Laloux

-Hello everyone!
-Born with a mouse in my hand and straight out of the geek generation, I eat pixels every day!
-Passionate about graphic arts, anything inspires me and makes me want to create.

 Currently in training at [beCode](https://github.com/becodeorg) Charleroi I am looking to push my abilities to become a great frontEnd developper